-For the current year 2021 - 2022 one application was granted to change the use of a listed building for tourism use.
+For the current year 2022 - 2023 no planning applications were received for the change of use of a listed building for tourism use.

-The number of scheduled ancient monuments having undergone positive management works There have been no scheduled ancient monuments that have undergone positive management works in the period 2021 - 2022.
+The number of scheduled ancient monuments having undergone positive management works There have been no scheduled ancient monuments that have undergone positive management works in the period 2022 - 2023.

-Year No. of Scheduled Ancient Monu imen ts having u Indergone
+Year No. of Scheduled Ancient Monuments having undergone positive management works 2006 -2014 2